JLW-7/wally-c/README.md

 **Wally** is a fun, reliable voice assistant in the shape of a penguin.
 It is designed to mainly help users with **reminders**, but can also assist in anything from productivity, to daily conversations, to emotional support.

 > [!NOTE]
 > This will soon be available for purchase [here](https://github.com/JLW-7/wally-website).
-Stay tuned for updates.
+Give it a star to stay tuned for updates!

 ## The Problem